GCQ2119216031/DDA-SKF/result/README.md

 * 'Associations.csv' is a set of the relationship between drugs and diseases from CTD.

-* 'drug593-dis5.csv' was based on the result of 'DrugTop5_Prediction' folder.
+* 'drug593-dis5.csv' was based on running the code 'DrugTop5_Prediction'.

 * Running 'Verify_Drug_top_5.py' to verify the prediction relationship.
 The results will be saved to 'Drug_top_5_results.txt'.